AdamVarden/AppliedProject/README.md

 ``pip install pymongo``

-Once these have been installed sucesssfully we can move onto running the code
+Once these have been installed successfully we can move onto running the code

 ## Manuals
 1. Download this folder using the zip feature or git clone
-2. Using three anconda prompt navigate to the directory in both
+2. Using three anaconda prompt navigate to the directory in both
 3. For the first prompt simply type ``python server.py``
 4. For the second prompt simply type ``python client.py``
 4. For the third prompt simply type ``python client.py``